The SSI Gold Box games were a fondly remembered series of computer RPGs produced by SSI, based on the first edition Dungeons & Dragons

 - Zigzagged in Treasures of the Savage Frontier.
 Turns out you just have to put on the gear you got from the last game.

 - Averted in Pools of Darkness; characters imported from Secret of the Silver Blades will have all of their money and will likely still be wearing all of their equipment; only a few items from the previous game will not carry over.
+Unfortunately, most of them will disintegrate if you travel through the Pools to take on Bane's extraplanar lieutenants, so you have to leave them in a vault on Toril and take non-magical equipment with you to each new region for use until you "acquire" better stuff.

 - Body Surf: Tyranthraxus twice.
 Once to a bronze dragon, the next time to a storm giant.